 2. The Clash of the Cultures by John Bogle

-Penned by the founder of investing powerhouse Vanguard, The Clash of Cultures examines how the increasing interconnectivity of the world is eroding many of the principles of long-term investing in favor of short-term gain and instant gratification.
+Penned by the founder of investing powerhouse Vanguard, The Clash of Cultures examines how the increasing interconnectivity of the world is eroding many of the principles of long-term investing in favor of short term gain and instant gratification.
 An outspoken advocate of holding long-term equities, there’s little question why Buffett holds the words of Bogle in such high regard.

 Straight From the Gut is the autobiography of Jack Welch, former leader of General Electric.
 A must-read for managers, Straight From the Gut offers effective tips for better management, which Buffett has stated is one of his secrets to deciding which businesses are worth investing in.

-The Best Warren Buffett books for 2019
+The Best Warren Buffett Books

 1. The Essays of Warren: Lessons for Corporate America by Warren Buffett